-Bottles can be prepared, heated and washed by staff but cannot be sterilised.
+Baby bottles can be prepared, heated and washed by staff but cannot be sterilised.
 A specific infant meal can be ordered on long haul (not Tasman or Pacific routes) at least 24 hours in advance.
-Baby amenity kits are also available on baord by request.
+Baby amenity kits are also available on board by request.

 Baby Bassinets on Air New Zealand